CHRO vs HR Director: Dubai People Leadership Compared

 HR operations improvement.
 Your processes are messy.
 Onboarding takes too long.
 Payroll has errors.
 Performance reviews are inconsistent.
 An HR Director fixes these systems.

 Compliance and policy needs.
-UAE labour law is complex.
+UAE labor law is complex.
 Visa requirements keep changing.
 You need someone who lives in these details daily.

 Growing HR team leadership.
 You've hired three HR people and they need management.
 An HR Director gives them direction and accountability.